 We look forward to welcoming you

-With five guest rooms, a wine cellar and a grand living room, Maison 1899 is a place where wine lovers from around the world can gather and share their passion for wine.
-Members can also store their wines at private wine cellars in the house.
+Maison 1899 is a place where wine lovers from around the world can gather and share their passion for wine.
+With a presence in Bordeaux, Hong Kong and Shanghai, we host numerous exclusive events, wine dinners and winery visits.

 We invite you to experience the French way of life (‘l’Art de Vivre’) with us.
 Between land and sea, illustrious vineyards and historic residences, our dedicated team can help you curate bespoke gastronomic and viticultural experiences, tailored stays, and memorable visits to some of the world’s most exclusive settings.